 This post contains affiliate links.
 I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 The maranta or “prayer plant” is one of the most unique yet easy-to-care-for plants you can find.
-In this post, we’ll learn all about prayer plant care and propagation.
+In this post, learn all about prayer plant care and prayer plant propagation.

 Where Can I Find a Prayer Plant?

-Prayer plants are not rare, but depending on where you live they might be tough to find.
-I believe your best bet for easily finding one is on Etsy.
+You can easily find a prayer plant on Etsy.
 Check out this gorgeous prayer plant from one of my favorite Etsy shops.
 (I mean seriously, aren’t they just stunning plants?)

 How Do You Take Care of a Prayer Plant?